Flash496/EthBeginnerAssessment/Eth+Avax_tokenContract/ReadMe.md

 - Transferring tokens between addresses
 - A maximum supply cap of 1 million tokens

-This SimpleToken contract can be used as a foundation for more complex token systems or as a learning tool for understanding ERC20 token implementation.
+This FlashToken contract can be used as a foundation for more complex token systems or as a learning tool for understanding ERC20 token implementation.

 ## Getting Started